ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 192.168.1.254 -> 35fc2338...25abed5d  # Same input, different outputs
 ~~~

-These methods achieve optimal efficiency for their security goals: each variant uses the minimum ciphertext expansion and fewest cryptographic operations needed for its properties (format preservation, prefix preservation, or correlation resistance).
+These methods achieve optimal efficiency for their security goals: each variant uses the minimum ciphertext expansion and fewest cryptographic operations needed for its properties (format preservation, prefix preservation, or correlation resistance). {{IPCRYPT-PAPER}}.

 For implementation guidelines, see {{implementation-details}}.